deguzman20/hometime-skills-assessment/README.md

 # Instruction

-* Goto to this url page http://localhost:3000/ and select API payload below and paste the selected API payload in the textarea and press the process button to save payload in the database
+* Run this program and goto to this url page http://localhost:3000/ and select API payload below and paste the selected API payload in the textarea and press the process button to save payload in the database

 # Service Payload Format 1